mezis/mezis.github.com/_posts/2014-10-01-neural-net-fail.md

 behaviour data from our users: simply put, positive events are users who enquire on homes, negative events are those who stop at the listing page.
 The point being to predict, for a given set of search results, which the current user is most likely to continue with.
+Or in other words, **provide relevant search results to users**.

 The first test net I tested has my 19 normalised inputs, 9 hidden nodes in 1 layer, and 2 outputs ("positive" and "negative").